-Scratching of the floor’s surface can happen in two ways: A hard material such as steel or a very hard nylon can scratch floors usually during turns or misalignment of the rollers.
-However, most scratches happen when particles are pressed into a hard roller such as nylon or even poly.
-The roller then becomes embedded with particles which create little bumps and spikes in the roller over time and with every rotation causes the floor to be scratches.
+Scratching of the floor’s surface can happen in two ways: A hard material such as steel or a very hard nylon can scratch floors usually during turns or misalignment of the wheels.
+However, most scratches happen when particles are pressed into a hard wheel such as nylon or even poly.
+The wheel then becomes embedded with particles which create little bumps and spikes in the wheel over time and with every rotation causes the floor to be scratches.
 The elasticity of JUWAthan in comparison will mold around any particles and prevents the particle to be embedded permanently which prevents any such problems.
 The softer material is naturally also much more floor protective.

 Non Floor Indenting

-Hard roller materials do not flex and the round shape acts as a spear into the ground.
+Hard wheel materials do not flex and the round shape acts as a spear into the ground.
 This often can cause indentations in the floor’s surface.

 JUWAthan will flatten out intentionally under load creating more of a flat contact area with the floor instead of a pointy contact.
 This also results in a much larger footprint reducing the pressure per square inch between the machine skates and the floor.
 Consequently JUWAthan will not indent floors.

-When a load is first placed onto the skates, the skates must absorb the initial impact which means the rollers must be able to withstand much higher load bearing capacity than the dolly is rated for.
-JUWAthan’s elasticity assures that the roller can absorb the shock and will not crack.
-Under shock the rollers are formulated to work together with the flexible steel frames (JUNG steel frames are built like a bridge, they can flex and withstand impact forces).
+When a load is first placed onto the skates, the skates must absorb the initial impact which means the wheels must be able to withstand much higher load bearing capacity than the dolly is rated for.
+JUWAthan’s elasticity assures that the wheel can absorb the shock and will not crack.
+Under shock the wheels are formulated to work together with the flexible steel frames (JUNG steel frames are built like a bridge, they can flex and withstand impact forces).

 Reliable (no failure), Long life under constant use

-A roller can get destroyed from overloading, constant wear, particles embedding, impacts and cracking.
+A wheel can get destroyed from overloading, constant wear, particles embedding, impacts and cracking.

-Taking all the factors mentioned together, a JUNG JUWAthan roller is more reliable and less likely to fail, plus it has a much longer life expectancy because:
+Taking all the factors mentioned together, a JUNG JUWAthan wheel is more reliable and less likely to fail, plus it has a much longer life expectancy because:

 Due to its shock absorbency, JUWAthan can handle higher impact loading forces and sudden shifts of the center of gravity.
 The material is less likely to get point-loaded caused by travelling over an obstacle because it will mold around obstacles and it will not be affected by bumps created by embedded particles.

 JUWAthan is resistant against particle embedding.
-These particles often are the number one cause of roller failures.
-A particle that gets embedded into the roller causes the material to tear.
-This tear – just like on a wind shield - eventually gets bigger and causes the roller to crack from the inside out.
+These particles often are the number one cause of wheel failures.
+A particle that gets embedded into the wheel causes the material to tear.
+This tear - just like on a wind shield - eventually gets bigger and causes the wheel to crack from the inside out.

 Roll & Turn Easily

 JUWAthan rolls and turns easily even though a softer compound would suggest higher rolling resistance.
 This ease of rolling is achieved by the inner aluminum or steel core.
-The roller actually rolls on the round core while the outside JUWAthan acts like a lining or padding.
-This also prevents the material from deforming permanently and the roller always maintains its round shape.
+The wheel actually rolls on the round core while the outside JUWAthan acts like a lining or padding.
+This also prevents the material from deforming permanently and the wheel always maintains its round shape.

-The immense forces exerted onto the rollers causes high temperatures just like heat build-up on car wheels during rotation and breaking.
-This heat can lead traditional roller material to slowly break down over time and aid in the eventual failure.
+The immense forces exerted onto the wheels causes high temperatures just like heat build-up on car wheels during rotation and breaking.
+This heat can lead traditional wheel material to slowly break down over time and aid in the eventual failure.
 JUWAthan, being baked in an oven is automatically resistant against simmering heat (see temperature ratings).
-Furthermore, the roller’s inside core construction is built to work with the axle and frame to act as a radiator, pulling away internal heat to dissipate it externally.
+Furthermore, the wheel’s inside core construction is built to work with the axle and frame to act as a radiator, pulling away internal heat to dissipate it externally.

-Unrelated to JUWAthan, rollers can also fail when cheap bearings get contaminated with sand.
-JUNG rollers are outfitted with sealed bearings to prevent any contamination.
+Unrelated to JUWAthan, wheels can also fail when cheap bearings get contaminated with sand.
+JUNG wheels are outfitted with sealed bearings to prevent any contamination.
 Furthermore, standard ball bearings are not very uniform causing unequal load distribution and high failure rates.
 JUNG only employs precision ball bearings with low tolerances to assure constant even load distribution.

-JUWAthan rollers are made up of a specially formulated and engineered chemical composition.
+JUWAthan wheels are made up of a specially formulated and engineered chemical composition.
 The production process differentiates itself from any other that includes a baking treatment.
-The rollers are then outfitted with sealed precision ball bearings and protective side caps inside the metal core.
-Everything from the raw materials used, to the components utilized throughout the manufacturing process makes JUWAthan rollers more expensive but the exceptional level of quality is what separates these Made in Germany rollers from their standard counterparts.
-While traditional rollers may have to be replaced frequently at a high cost, JUNG rollers keep on transporting heavy loads for many years through daily use.
+The wheels are then outfitted with sealed precision ball bearings and protective side caps inside the metal core.
+Everything from the raw materials used, to the components utilized throughout the manufacturing process makes JUWAthan wheels more expensive but the exceptional level of quality is what separates these Made in Germany wheels from their standard counterparts.
+While traditional wheels may have to be replaced frequently at a high cost, JUNG wheels keep on transporting heavy loads for many years through daily use.

-Machine skates outfitted with traditional nylon, standard polyurethane rollers, composite and steel rollers will transport a load from A to B. These roller materials are, however, off-the-shelf materials not designed and formulated for the specific use of rolling heavy loads.
+Machine skates outfitted with traditional nylon, standard polyurethane wheels, composite and steel wheels will transport a load from A to B. These wheel materials are, however, off-the-shelf materials not designed and formulated for the specific use of rolling heavy loads.
 Consequently users are confronted with a variety of performance problems.
-Furthermore, this performance rapidly declines with age as the rollers wear out and the user has to replace rollers at a high cost frequently.
+Furthermore, this performance rapidly declines with age as the wheels wear out and the user has to replace wheels at a high cost frequently.

-JUWAthan-plus rollers on JUNG machine skates are superior over these traditional rollers in performance, reliability, life expectancy and operating cost.
+JUWAthan-plus wheels on JUNG machine skates are superior over these traditional wheels in performance, reliability, life expectancy and operating cost.
 JUWAthan-plus is patented and exclusively available on JUNG machine skates.